-Copies of pertinent sections of enacted legislation are enclosed for your information (Appendix III).
-Copies of the public notices of this plan amendment, which were given in the New York State Register on March 26, 2025, and clarified on July 16, 2025, are also enclosed for your information (Appendix IV).
+A copy of pertinent sections of enacted legislation is enclosed for your information (Appendix III).
+Copies of the public notices of this plan amendment, which were given in the New York State Register on March 26, 2025, and subsequently clarified on July 16, 2025, are also enclosed for your information (Appendix IV).
 In addition, responses to the five standard funding questions are also enclosed (Appendix V).